marcoverl/CVUserGuide/source/ManagingStorage.rst

   that is compatible with a large subset of the OpenStack Swift API.

-Objects (which are typically files) in the object storage are organized in **containers**, also called **buckets**.

 ..
 WARNING ::
-    Please note that backups are not performed on object storage.
+    Please note that backups are not performed on the CloudVeneto object storage.

 Accessing the object storage using the dashboard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The access to the object storage using the OpenStack dashboard is implemented through the Swift-compatible interface.

 To create a container, using the Dashboard, click on **Object Storage** |rarr| **Containers** and then click on **+ Container**.